-Head to Settings › Integrations to add a Google Calendar integration to your account.
-From the Integrations page, select Google Calendar from the 'Setup Integration' dropdown.
+Head to Settings > Calendar Settings to add a Google Calendar integration to your account.
+From the Calendar Settings page, select 'New Google Integration' from the Calendar Integrations section.
 You'll immediately be prompted to log into Google to authorize the integration.
 Once you've authorized Google Calendar, you'll configure the integration.

 There are two main configurations for each Google Calendar integration.
 You'll decide configurations for what Táve events to push to Google Calendar and which other Google Calendar feeds you have that you'll subscribe to inside Táve.

 Pushing Events to Google Calendar